hackerinnen/hackerinnen-form/README.md

    RECAPTCHA_SECRET=
    ```

+5. Run `nvm use`
-5. Run `npm install`
+6. Run `npm install`
-6. Run `nodemon` to start a local server
+7. Run `npm start` to start a local server
-7. See the page at localhost:3000
+8. See the page at localhost:3000